-Can You Communicate With People Using Externally Applied Siganls?
+Can You Communicate With People Using Externally Applied Signals?

-We are also able to communicate with people during sleep – when we are most vulnerable to suggestion!
-It seems scientists have found a way to communicate with people who are asleep and dreaming.
-Described as “Interactive Dreaming“, people experiencing deep sleep and lucid dreams are able to follow instructions, answer simple yes-or-no questions, and even solve basic mathematics problems.
-Here is another article.
-Another article by Motherboard.
+We can communicate with people during sleep, when they are most vulnerable to suggestion.
+Described as “Interactive Dreaming“, people experiencing deep sleep and lucid dreams are able to follow instructions, answer simple yes-or-no questions, and even solve basic mathematics problems. (article 1, article 2).

 Can We Change Cells And Genes Using Electromagnetic Signals?

 Yes!
 Back in 2014, researchers published an article in Nature Medicine advising how the team successfully used electromagnetic waves to turn on insulin production to lower blood sugar in diabetic mice.
 Check out my Knowledge Section for more articles, here.

 Can We Grow Brain Tissue Using Electromagnetic Signals?